 Block access.
 There are some major appliances that are not feasible to unplug — the fridge, stove and stacked washer/dryer.
 I made sure the fridge doesn’t have enough space on either side for Leo to get behind it and access the cord.
 Ditto for the stove.
 I keep the laundry room door closed at all times so he can’t get in there.

 Charging station.
 I charge phones and laptops inside the cabinet of a desk.
-Originally intended to house a computer tower (remember those?!) it’s perfect as a closed charging station.
-The cabinet has no back (and if it had one I’d remove it).
+Originally intended to house a computer tower (remember those?!), it’s perfect as a closed charging station.
+The cabinet has no back, but if it had one I’d simply remove it.
 I positioned the desk on the wall so that the open cabinet back is directly over the electrical outlet.
 Inside the cabinet is a power bar with two USB outlets.
-This is where I charge my laptop, cell phones and my electric toothbrush.
+This is where I charge my laptop, cell phone and electric toothbrush.

 GFCI outlets.
-One thing that I leave on at all times — the PVR and wireless router.
-These are both contained inside a closed TV cabinet which is taped shut (because yes, he can open the sliding doors).
-It’s not practical to turn them off when we’re not using them so I bought a GFCI outlet which I’m planning to install.
-GFCI stands for ground fault circuit interrupter and what it does is cut the power immediately if the electrical circuit flowing in and out is interrupted, say by a cat damaging a wire.
+Some things I leave on at all times — the PVR and wireless router.
+They are both contained inside a closed TV cabinet which is taped shut (because he can open the sliding doors).
+It’s not practical to turn them off when not in use so I bought a GFCI outlet which I’m planning to install.
+GFCI stands for ground fault circuit interrupter.
+What it does is cut the power immediately if the electrical circuit flowing in and out is interrupted, say by a cat damaging a wire.

 Separate rooms.
 I also have to put him in a separate room when I vacuum (you’d think the noise would deter him, but it doesn’t).
-If you need to use an unprotected appliance or electronic, put your cat into a safe place until you are done.
+If you need to use an unprotected appliance or electronic, put your cat in a safe place until you’re done.

 Part 2.
 Give him something better to do